 Before the times of Stardew Valley, there came another: Harvest Moon.

-It’s the OG farming simulation game from the 90s, where players are given an open canvas in the form of a farmyard and told to, essentially, do whatever the heck they want.
+It’s the OG farming simulation game dating back to the 90s, where players are given an open canvas in the form of a farmyard and told to, essentially, do whatever the heck they want.

 It’s a leisure game without many deadlines or hard goals, where players can customize their farming fantasy: how they make money, who they befriend, who they marry, and basically what they do from dusk until dawn.

 Over the years there have been many Harvest Moon titles to come and go, and although I haven’t played every single title… I’ve played more than I probably should have made my mom pay for.
 Regardless, over my 15+ years of playing this game, I’ve come across titles that I’ve loved, and titles that were less than amazing.

 For transparency sake, these titles will not appear on this list – not because I think they’re poop, but because I haven’t played them yet: Harvest Moon GBC1/2/3, Hero of Leaf Valley, A New Beginning, The Lost Valley.

 Without further hesitation, feed your animals, water those crops, put your produce in the shipping bin, and get ready to disagree with

 My top 7 best Harvest Moon games of all-time: